Hedging Stock Portfolios

-I use the relationship between prices and Keltner Bands to tell me when to put the hedges in place and when to take them off.
+I used Keltner Bands for years to tell me when to put the hedges in place and when to take them off.
 These bands adjust dynamically to changing market direction and volatility.
-They are offset from an exponential moving average (EMA shown as a dotted white line in adjacent chart).
-The bands get wider around the EMA during periods of more volatility and narrower with less volatility.
+They are offset from an exponential moving average.
+(The bands get wider around the EMA during periods of more volatility and narrower with less volatility.

-How did you select 50 days for your period to get into a hedge and 21 days as your time period for the EMA and ATR?
+Why/How did you select 50 days for your period to get into a hedge and 21 days as your time period for getting out of the hedges?

 I am a retired guy these days and don't want to do any more trades than necessary.
 A month of business days, subtracting weekends and holidays, is around 21 days, depending on the month.
 I usually don't concern myself with movements inside a month, so I settled in on 21 days for my most of my indicators.
 I wanted a bit less active signal to get into the hedge trades, so I would have less trades and give stocks more room in volatile markets to move.
 I wanted something beyond a month and settled on 50 days for my indicators on the downside signal.
 I decided to stay with 21 days to get out of the hedges.
 I used these time periods for all the indicators and the Average True Range calculations.
 You can and should always set these numbers anywhere that suits your situation.

 How do you hedge for a market downturn?

 In my taxable accounts, I short the SPY exchange traded fund.
 In my IRAs, I use a triple leveraged, inverse etf like SPXU.
-These are liquid vehicles and in the way I use them represent a downside bet on the market measured by the S&P 500 Index.
+These are liquid vehicles and my positions represent a downside bet on the market measured by the S&P 500 Index.
 You should look at your own portfolio and what risks you wish to hedge against and use any one of numerous indexes that can be your trading vehicle.
 You certainly don’t need to use SPY’s like I do.

 I hedge the volatility of my entire portfolio by using a simple spreadsheet.
-First I calculate the ATR if my entire portfolio over the last 21 days to give me a measure of the portfolio's volatility.
+First, I calculate the ATR if my entire portfolio over the last 21 days to give me a measure of the portfolio's volatility.
 Next, I do the same thing for the SPY etf.
 I then calculate how many shares of SPYs would it take to equal my portfolio's volatility and that's how many shares I use for a full hedge.
-I've included the calculation in a worksheet in the ETR Trading Tools for Excel, available for purchase at the ETR Store
+I've included the calculation in a worksheet in the ETR Trading Tools for Excel , available for purchase at the ETR Store .